Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/soobin.md

 3. Your way of calculating and classifying reviews was very advanced and I definitely learned something from your work with the all of the numbers in your analysis.

 -- Hi Camryn!
 Thanks for your suggestion.
 I forgot about adding visualization, which is an important part of this project!
 I will add plots for the better understanding of the result :)
+    follow-up comments: Hey Camryn!
+So, I tried more visualization in the analysis part after reading your feedback, and I found something totally unexpected and so interesting.
+I owe this to you (& Ashley) haha.
+Thanks!

 ## Moldir's Notes